pbklink/motif-core/etc/motif-core.api.md

     }
 }

-// Warning: (ae-missing-release-tag) "SourceTzOffsetDateTimeCorrectnessTableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "SourceTzOffsetDateTimeCorrectnessTableField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class SourceTzOffsetDateTimeCorrectnessTableValue extends BaseSourceTzOffsetDateTimeCorrectnessTableValue {
+export class SourceTzOffsetDateTimeCorrectnessTableField extends CorrectnessTableField {
     // (undocumented)
-    protected createRenderValue(): SourceTzOffsetDateTimeRenderValue;
+    protected compareDefined(left: CorrectnessTableValue, right: CorrectnessTableValue): number;
 }

-// Warning: (ae-missing-release-tag) "SourceTzOffsetDateTimeDataItemTableField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "SourceTzOffsetDateTimeCorrectnessTableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class SourceTzOffsetDateTimeDataItemTableField extends CorrectnessTableField {
+export class SourceTzOffsetDateTimeCorrectnessTableValue extends BaseSourceTzOffsetDateTimeCorrectnessTableValue {
     // (undocumented)
-    protected compareDefined(left: CorrectnessTableValue, right: CorrectnessTableValue): number;
+    protected createRenderValue(): SourceTzOffsetDateTimeRenderValue;
 }

 // Warning: (ae-missing-release-tag) "SourceTzOffsetDateTimeDateCorrectnessTableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)